The name may change, but it's the history and atmosphere that always makes the Citrus Bowl a top destination

 This Year’s Game: Baylor vs. Vanderbilt (Dec.
 26, 2018)

 All good bowls outside the New Year’s Six strive to create regional matchups against good teams.
 After the Texas Bowl signed agreements for the Big 12 and SEC to begin playing each other in 2014, it began accomplishing that goal.
 The only problem is that it’s still played in Houston.

-The best of the first weekend bowl games pits the top team in the Mountain West (barring a New Year’s Six bowl invite) against a Pac-12 team in Las Vegas.
+The best of the games scheduled for the first weekend of bowl season pits the top team in the Mountain West (barring a New Year’s Six bowl invite) against a Pac-12 team in Las Vegas.
 To quote Kramer, “Giddy up.”

 12. Franklin American Mortgage Company Music City Bowl

 This Year’s Game: Purdue vs. Auburn (Dec.
 28, 2018)

 No team starts the season saying “Music City Bowl or bust,” but every game in this event’s history except two has been fairly close.
 Plus, Nashville is the only city where you can walk in and out of countless clubs and hear amazing music.

 This Year’s Game: West Virginia vs. Syracuse (Dec.
 28, 2018)

 Originally launched as the Blockbuster Bowl in Miami in 1990, this contest moved north to Orlando in 2001.
 It currently has agreements with the Big 12 and ACC, but the games of the last 28 years have been interesting matchups between good programs.